 My name is Christine, but I like to be called Chris.
 I live just outside the amazing city of Liverpool (home of the famous Beatles) I love nothing more than a day out in Liverpool, visiting some of the famous landmarks, enjoying the restaurants, and coffee shops and taking in the cultural heritage of this famous city.

-Currently I am taking a career break, after finding myself in a position to apply for voluntary redundancy.
-It wasn’t an easy decision, having spent so many years studying and gaining qualifications which eventually led me into senior management roles, but fate sometimes intervenes and you have to do what is required.
+Currently I am taking a career break, after finding myself in a position to apply for voluntary redundancy in 2016 It wasn’t an easy decision, having spent so many years studying and gaining the qualifications which eventually led me into senior management roles, but fate sometimes intervenes and you have to do what is required.

 I think the NHS is a national institution and we should be proud of the service it delivers.
 Where would we be without it?

 My ‘Dad, for one, would have been lost without the NHS and the services that have been involved in his care since he suffered a heart attack in April 2015.
 This left him very frail and in need of continual care and support.
 That day changed my life, I took a step back from my career and entered the world of the ‘Carer’ having taken full responsibility for my dads journey of recovery.
 They say “life turns on a sixpence” it certainly did for me!
 I found myself in a position that I had never even contemplated. . .A life changing event for me, and one I am still coming to terms with, if I’m honest!